 It is better to raise your rates a little each year than to raise them sporadically by a large increase.
 Parents should expect rate increases, since it happens with everything else in the world!
 To help keep things smooth, though, I advise giving parents advanced notice regarding each academic year’s new rates.
 For example, if you plan to raise your rates at the beginning of September, announce what those rates will be in your May or June studio newsletter.

 - Charge a flat fee for each month — do not charge by session.
 This is a MUST.
 For one thing, customers like knowing exactly what the cost will be.
 For another, it will make your bookkeeping much easier.
 Thirdly, it will help discourage students from missing lessons, regardless of your make-up policy.
+Read more about the flat rate here (article by Chad Twedt).

 - Offer a free consultation/trial lesson to potential students.
 This gives them a chance to see your studio and experience what your teaching is like — and to experience the value of your teaching firsthand.
 Hopefully, this will get them hooked and convince them that you are the teacher they need to study with.